 Professional and “licensed access” clients may contact our Clerks to obtain a quotation for the specialist legal services we provide.
-Our Clerks will agree with them the basis on which barristers’ fees will be charged.
-Our policy is to promote transparency with regard to fee structures and, on request, our Clerks will produce accurate estimates of the overall fees likely to be involved.
-Our Clerks pioneered the processes relating to clear “case costs budgeting” and are equipped to supply detailed whole-case budgets to those who instruct us.
+Our Clerks will agree the basis on which the barristers’ fees will be charged and they will produce accurate estimates of the overall fees likely to be involved.
+Our Clerks pioneered the processes relating to clear “case costs budgeting” and are equipped to supply detailed, whole-case budgets to those who instruct us.

 “The clerking led by Keith Plowman is very good.
 The clerks are sensible, pragmatic and a good team.
-They are accommodating and understanding” Chambers UK – The Bar.
+They are accommodating and understanding” – Chambers UK Bar.

-Our Clerks will advise you of the hourly rate applicable to any barrister in Chambers and for any piece of work and this will be agreed in advance taking into account the nature of the case and its complexity, and the experience of the barrister instructed.
+Upon instruction our Clerks will advise you of the hourly rate applicable to any barrister in Chambers and they will provide an estimate for any piece of work based on an appraisal of the time required by the barrister to complete the work.

 Brief and Refresher Fees for Hearings

-Brief and refresher fees apply where court, tribunal or ADR work is required.
+Brief and “Refresher” fees apply where attending a court, tribunal or ADR is required.

-A brief fee would usually include all trial preparation, a pre-trial conference (if needed), and the fee for the first day spent in court and any work undertaken during the course of a trial that’s not covered by the refresher fees.
+A Brief fee would usually include all pre-trial preparation and drafting of a Skeleton Argument, a pre-trial conference (if needed), and the fee for the first day attending court.

-Value Added Tax is charged (at the prevailing rate) on all our fees unless those instructing us certify that that the fees are VAT-exempt pursuant to HMRC’s place of supply rules.
+UK Value Added Tax is charged (at the prevailing rate – currently 20%) on all fees unless those instructing us certify that that the fees are VAT-exempt pursuant to HMRC’s place of supply rules.

 Further details of our fees can be obtained from our Clerks, if required.